coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 **Explanation**
 The methodology outlined does not use scheduled data.
 However, a collection of scheduled trip instances was also generated to validate the completeness of the real-time data.
 The scheduled (GTFS) data was collected when a version change occurred.
 The general process to generate the scheduled trip instances is as follows:

-- The trips are joined to the routes using the *route_id* and then filtered using the *agency_id* to identify the set of trips operated by Ritchies & Go Bus.
+- The trips are joined to the routes using the *route_id* and then filtered using the *agency_id* to identify the set of trips operated by providers of interest (Ritchies & Go Bus in our case).
-- The trips are then joined to a set of dates they are scheduled to occur on using the *service_id*.
-The set of dates a particular service should occur on is generated by identifying the date range of the service; identifying the days of the week within the date range that the service should ocur on; and finally adding/removing the dates specified in *CalendarDates*.
+- The dates of the trips are added from the schedule using the *service_id*.
+The set of dates for a service is created by: getting the service days from the calendar collection; then adding/removing exceptions specified in *CalendarDates*.
-- Each scheduled trip instance is assigned a unique identifier with the same format mentioned previously.
+- Each scheduled trip instance is assigned a universal unique identifier (UUID) with the same format mentioned previously.

-The unique identifiers were used to identify the proportion of scheduled trips observed in the real-time data.
-The proportion of scheduled trips not observed was found to be **TODO Percentage**%.
-This proportion is low enough to assume that any scheduled trips that were not observed did not actually run.
-As a result, the only Developer's Portal data sources used in the final model were the Real-time Trip Updates and the GTFS routes.
+The UUIDs were used to identify the proportion of scheduled trips that were observed in the real-time data.
+There were ~49/86000, or ~0.05% of scheduled trip instances not observed.
+Due to a lack of information regarding these trips the only reasonable assumption we can make is that they did not run.

 ### Scheduled Trip Distances